What to Consider Before Building a New Website Design

 If you are merely changing the colors of the website, adding a new feature or revising how the shopping cart functions, then you probably won’t have to deal with any major fallout from the design.
 If, however, you are contemplating a top-to-bottom redesign of the website, then you may have problems with regard to SEO.
 Some common elements to consider when changing your website’s overall design include the URL structure and how content is preserved and (re)indexed.
 You also could run into problems with how your reliable visitor base perceives the changes; many people do not like change in general and may feel like the site now has a “foreign” vibe to them.
 Always be careful with massive site redesigns, as they can create problems with search engines and users alike.

 What Branding Changes (If Any) Need to Occur

 With a brand new site redesign, there is an opportunity to consider changing a variety of other brand-related elements.
 Most notably, it may be worth considering whether or not the current iteration of your logo, slogan and other marketing elements are working as intended.
 If not, then the website redesign can be billed as one part of a broader brand revival/overhaul.
+That’s something that can be done by the best digital branding agency that can provide advice, tips and might even do a whole redesign of your website.
 If you have been doing your due diligence at interacting with your audience or customer base, then you may have picked up on ideas they have from them pinging your website with comments.
 It is always important to evaluate how an audience feels about the brand and weight that against any potential pros/cons that come with shaking up your brand’s image.

 Redesigning a website is a very intricate process.
 You want to gain efficiency and make improvements without losing any existing benefits.
 What are some potential challenges you think you’ll face when redesigning your website?